devargon/dank-vibes-bot/README.md

    dbUSER=The username you set for the bot to access the PostgreSQL server. dbPASSWORD=The password you set for the bot to access the PostgreSQL server.
-   GITHUBPAT = The GitHub personal access token you generated in step 5
+   GITHUBPAT = The GitHub personal access token you generated in step 5 state = 1 (anything other than above 1 means the bot is the development version)
    ```
    It should look something like this: ![](https://cdn.nogra.me/screenshots/notepad%2B%2B_VtdIwXXZ7t.png)
 9. Start the bot.